 During the '80s, Vogrin's work featured the Great Auk, an extinct bird species.
-It was his symbol for an innocent, all-knowing witness to human carelessness and cruelty.
+It was the symbol for an innocent, all-knowing witness to human carelessness and cruelty.
 Originally an abundant species living in the North Atlantic region, it was threatened after settlers learned of the birds' valuable meat and feathers.
-The Auk appears in many of Vogrin's paintings about American involvement in Central and South America, as an observer of the unreported atrocities committed under U.S. interventionist policies.
+The Auk appears in many paintings concerning American involvement in Central and South America, as an observer of the unreported atrocities committed under U.S. interventionist policies.

 In the '80s and '90s, Vogrin's style ranged from expressionist and stream-of-consciousness to graphic and direct.
 Bold palettes and brushstrokes expressed the outrage he felt about wrongdoing in the world.
-Early in his career, he worked with oil and tempera paints but, as he became concerned about toxic fumes and the environmental impact of art media, he switched to water-based sign enamel.
-He liked the feel and intensity of sign paint for his work, which he saw as similar to the posters and billboards that demand your attention.
+Early in his career he worked with oil and tempera paints but, as he became concerned about toxic fumes and the environmental impact of art media, he switched to water-based sign enamel.
+He liked the feel and intensity of sign paint for his work, which he saw as similar to posters and billboards demanding attention.

-In his later years, the subject matter of Vogrin's work transitioned from political, feminist paintings to works of feminist eroticism.
+In later years, the subject matter of his work transitioned from political, feminist paintings to works of feminist eroticism.
 Portraying women as active subjects rebelling against their societal roles, they are often painted holding firearms and weapons, using force to demand representation and fair treatment within society.
-Accepting the description of iconoclast and misanthrope, he could also be described as an optimist deeply disappointed by humanity.

-Vogrin identified as neither conservative nor liberal, and referred to himself as a painter, rather than as an artist.
+Accepting the description of iconoclast and misanthrope, Vogrin could also be described as an optimist deeply disappointed by humanity.
+He identified as neither conservative nor liberal, and referred to himself as a painter, rather than as an artist.
 His artwork reflected his unpretentious and sharp mind, along with his will to lead by example.
-He was an idealist fueled by the hope that his artwork could change the world.
-Hak Vogrin died at the age of 88 in 2009.
+Vogrin was an idealist fueled by the hope that his artwork could change the world. www.noyesmuseum.org